nllz/IRTF-HRPC/draft-report-1603210947.md

 ## Link between protocols and human rights

-{{HRPC-Research}} includes defintions of the basic human rights in terms of the engineering terminology.
-For example:
+The Methodology includes defintions of the basic human rights in terms of the engineering terminology.
+For example from {{HRPC-Method}}

 + Right to Freedom of Expression builds on definitions of
  - Connectivity